 Dr. Jerry Graham and the New York Riot

 Dr. Jerry Graham had a well-deserved reputation as a wild man.
 In November of 1957, Graham teamed with Dick the Bruiser to take on Argentina Rocca and Edouard Carpentier in the main event at MSG.
 After Graham’s team took the loss, he attacked Rocca.
 The attack was so vicious that the fans rioted.
 They threw chairs and stormed the ring, while Dick the Bruiser and Graham held them at bay, tossing fans bodily from the ring.
 The scene was so bad that eight police officers were injured, hundreds of arena seats were destroyed, and someone even stole Graham’s ornate ring robe.
-All four men were fined by the New York State Athletic Commission, and Dick the Bruiser was barred from wrestling in New York for life.
+The New York State Athletic Commission fined all four men, and Dick the Bruiser was barred from wrestling in New York for life.
 MSG instituted a rule that no one under 14-years-old could attend wrestling events at the arena, a ban that stood for 20 years.

 The riot was a big enough deal that the Associated Press covered it: